suchialex/CINS3002-CW06/instructions.md

   </summary>

   - Quantity must be all numeric (no decimal points allowed)
-  - Quantity must be between 0 and 100
+  - Quantity must be between 1 and 100
-  - Quantity cannot be empty
+  - Quantity cannot be all spaces

 <details>
   <summary>Code Logic</summary>